 When you arrive for your first visit, Dr. Atencio or a member of the Texas Spine and Sports Therapy Center team will spend time with you collecting your patient history.
 This information will help your Texas Spine and Sports Therapy Center Team know how significant your numbness and tingling problem is and how best to help you.
 As you get started with a treatment plan for your numbness and tingling, we will most likely give you some at home tips to be aware of.
 The Team at Texas Spine and Sports Therapy Center has a lot of experience with numbness and tingling, but we will also need your participation in your care for the best results.

 Feel free to look at our testimonials page to see what others have said about Texas Spine and Sports Therapy Center.
 We’re proud to be part of their health care team.
 We want to thank you for considering us to help with your numbness and tingling.
 It does not have to be a life sentence.
 You don’t have to become another statistic, numbness and tingling is a fixable problem.

 If you are suffering from numbness and tingling, Dr. Atencio and the team at Texas Spine and Sports Therapy Center are ready to help.
-Texas Spine and Sports Therapy Center provides specialized treatment plans for numbness and tingling in Houston and can help you understand where your symptoms are coming from and what it will take to improve.
+Texas Spine and Sports Therapy Center provides specialized treatment plans for numbness and tingling in Austin and can help you understand where your symptoms are coming from and what it will take to improve.